 You can find a typical schedule for a normal "school" day here.
 I’ve heard from readers that it is helpful to check out if you’re looking for both a sample but also some things you haven’t thought of and might want to change up!

-I'll be sharing more about why I plan a week at a time for our homeschooling during the school year where I fill in actual assignments for my kids, but for now - the summer edition is super simple for you as a mom too regardless of if you homeschool or not.
+I shared about why I plan a week at a time for our homeschooling during the school year here, but for now - the summer edition is super simple for you as a mom too regardless of if you homeschool or not.

 Sometime between Friday afternoon and Monday morning, I open up the previous week’s sheet and create a new one for the upcoming week.
 I am currently using this for my seven year old and five year old.